 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted FOR the director nominees listed in Proposal 1, and FOR Proposal 2, Proposal 3, Proposal 4 and Proposal 5.
-If any other matters properly come before the meeting, the persons named in this proxy will vote in their discretion.
-The Board of Directors is not aware of any other business to come before the meeting.
+If any other matters properly come before the meeting or any adjournment or postponement thereof, the persons named in this proxy will vote in their discretion.
+The Board of Directors is not aware of any other business to come before the meeting or any adjournment or postponement thereof.